-S42 (1) Eligibility criteria needs to be determined for all Safeguarding concerns and this is the focus of the initial, early information gathering to determine this eligibility.
+S42 (1) Eligibility criteria needs to be determined for all safeguarding concerns and this is the focus of the initial, early information gathering to determine this eligibility.

-Robust information gathering and documentation within the Safeguarding Concern is essential if a S42 (2) enquiry is not triggered.
+Robust information gathering and documentation within the safeguarding concern is essential if a S42 (2) enquiry is not triggered.
 If a S42 (2) enquiry is triggered, this early documentation can all be used to form the S42 enquiry.

-Where a provider service is indicated, Integrated Commissioning Directorate need to be notified of all concerns involving commissioned services to enable quality monitoring.
+Where a provider service is indicated, the commissioning organsiation of the service need to be notified of all concerns involving commissioned services to enable quality monitoring.